IBuildGamesSometimes/RGS2/README.md

 local Modules = loadstring(game:HttpGet('https://raw.githubusercontent.com/IBuildGamesSometimes/RGS2/main/Main.lua'))()
 Modules.Start({"Sound"}) -- A table of the Modules you are going to use.

-Modules.Sound.Play("Start") -- An eample of the "Sound" module, this will play the "Start" sound.
+Modules.Sound.Play("Start") -- An example of the "Sound" module, this will play the "Start" sound.
 ```
 Full list of modules can viewed [here](https://github.com/IBuildGamesSometimes/RGS2/tree/main/Modules).